Tikka Khan: Political career

-National security advisor and governor of Punjab
+National Security Advisor to Zulfikar Ali Bhutto

 Tikka Khan was appointed National Security Advisor in 1976 by Prime Minister Zulfikar Ali Bhutto.
 However, his tenure was short and ended when martial law was imposed by army chief General Muhammad Zia-ul-Haq in 1977.
 General Zia ordered the military police to arrest both Bhutto and General Tikka Khan and placed them under house arrest.
-Bhutto was executed in 1979, after which General Tikka Khan emerged as one of the leaders of the Pakistan Peoples Party (PPP), becoming its Secretary General at a time when many party stalwarts abandoned it.
+Bhutto was executed in 1979, after which General Tikka Khan emerged as one of the leaders of the Pakistan Peoples Party (PPP), becoming its secretary general.